 Keith Davis has established a distinguished reputation as a jazz pianist, composer, and educator during his more than 30 years as a professional musician.
 He has toured with the Glenn Miller Orchestra, the Artie Shaw Orchestra, and Matt “Guitar” Murphy ( Blues Brothers).

-Keith has also performed with such great musicians as David “Fathead” Newman, Ben Riley, Mike Mainieri, Pat LaBarbera, Jeff Hershfield, Jamie Baum, Joel Spencer and Rakalam Bob Moses.
+Keith has also performed with such great musicians as David “Fathead” Newman, Ben Riley, Donald Byrd, Mike Mainieri, Pat LaBarbera, Jeff Hershfield, Jamie Baum, Joel Spencer and Rakalam Bob Moses.

 He served on the faculty of the Brevard College Summer Jazz Workshop from 1998 through 2000, with guest artists including Conrad Herwig, Byron Stripling, Ronnie Cuber, and Wycliffe Gordon.